ryerac/AJeff/README.md

 The application currently targets Windows and .NET 10.
 Hardware behaviour should be treated as model-specific; reports from real devices are especially valuable.
+No plans to target Linux currently, as there are already options for that platform.

 ## Roadmap